newrelic/newrelic-ruby-agent/CONTRIBUTING.md

 [Explorer's Hub](https://discuss.newrelic.com/c/support-products-agents/ruby-agent)

 ## And Finally...

-Please note, we only accept pull requests for versions of this project v6.12.0 or greater.

 If you have any feedback on how we can make contributing easier, please get in touch at [support.newrelic.com](http://support.newrelic.com) and let us know!